jiminhsieh/jekyll-clean-dark/_posts/2017-11-30-Database-Replication-with-CAP-Theorem.md

 share: true
 ---
 # Intro
-I had needed to evaluate replication of PostgreSQL.
+I had needed to evaluate replication of PostgreSQL recently.
 One of the tools I had to evaluate is [Postgres-BDR](https://www.2ndquadrant.com/en/resources/bdr/).
 Basically, Postgres-BDR is a Master-Master tool to replicate data cross different PostgreSQLs.

 What's the relationship of database replication and CAP theorem?
 * After I read through [documents](http://bdr-project.org/docs/stable/bdr-concepts.html) of Postgres-BDR.
 I found this phrase: